abhinavvishnu/matex/src/deeplearning/tensorflow/README.md

 Installation
 -------------

-Please refer to INSTALL.txt for a complete set of instructions.
+Please refer to INSTALL.md for a complete set of instructions.

 Constraints and Known Bugs